 More precisely referred to as "action drafting", this mechanism requires players to draft individual actions from a set that is available to all players.
-In a given round, drafting is done one-at-a-time and in turn order until all players have had a chance to draft individual actions.
+Players generally draft actions one-at-a-time and in turn order.
 There is usually(*) a limit on the number of times a single action may be drafted in the same way for the same price.
-Once that limit for an action is reached, it typically either becomes more expensive to take again or can no longer be taken until a subsequent round or until the action space is no longer occupied by a worker.
+Once that limit for an action is reached, it typically either becomes more expensive to take again or can no longer be taken until a subsequent round or until the action space is no longer occupied by another player.
 As such, not all actions can be taken by all players in a given round, and action "blocking" occurs.
 If the game is structured in rounds, then all actions are usually refreshed at the start or end of each round so that they become available again.

 Keydom, which was published in 1998, is widely recognized as the first of the worker placement genre of games.
 Early design experiments with the mechanism include Way Out West (2000) and Bus (1999).
 Well known examples of worker placement include Agricola (2007), Caylus (2005) and Stone Age (2008).